Bradley Smoked Prime Rib Recipe by Ted Reader

-In a large roasting pan, place the prime rib and rub with about 1 1/2 cups of Marinade Paste, pressing the mixture into the meat.
+In a large roasting pan, place the prime rib and rub with about 1 ½ cups of Marinade Paste, pressing the mixture into the meat.
 Be sure to rub it all over.
-Cover pan with plastic wrap and refrigerate for 24 hours to allow the garlic and Worcestershire sauce flavours to infuse into the meat.
+Cover pan with plastic wrap and refrigerate for 24 hours to allow the garlic and Worcestershire sauce flavors to infuse into the meat.

 Line the bottom of the Jerky Rack with fresh rosemary.
-Note: This will add a delicious flavour to the prime rib as it smokes.
+Note: This will add a delicious flavor to the prime rib as it smokes.

 Remove prime rib from refrigerator and place bone side down on top of the rosemary on the Jerky Rack.
-Using the remaining 1/2 cup of Marinade Paste, rub the prime rib all over with it to add a fresh boost of flavour.
+Using the remaining ½ cup of marinade paste, rub the prime rib all over with it to add a fresh boost of flavor.

 Take the fat cap(s) of beef and score it in a diamond pattern about a ¼-inch deep on both sides.
 Place cap(s) on the top of the prime rib as this will help keep the prime rib moist and juicy.
 Top with a bit of kosher salt.

 Place prime rib into the smoker.
 Insert a thermometer probe into the center of the prime rib, making sure that it is not touching any bone, and set the temperature to your desired internal doneness.

 Note: I personally like to smoke my prime rib to an internal temperature of 135ºF (rare), then let it rest for 10-15 minutes, which ends up making it a perfect medium-rare doneness.